KarmaPenny/mw5ng/readme.txt

+# USAGE
+1.)
+Complete all work orders in game.

+2.)
+Save and exit.

-1.) drag a save file onto mw5ng.exe
+3.)
+Drag and drop your save file onto mw5ng.exe
+		NOTE: Saves are located at %USER_PROFILE%/AppData/Local/MW5Mercs/Saved/SavedGames/
+		They have the ".sav" extension

-2.) you will see a .bak file get created, this is the backup of your save.
-If something doesn't work you can rename this file to restore your data.
+4.)
+You will see a ".bak" file get created.
+		This is the backup of your save.
+		You can restore your save data by removing ".bak" from the file name.

-3.) start the game and load your file.
+5.)
+Start the game and load your file.

-credit goes to the hypno toad
+credit to the hypno toad
 ALL HAIL THE HYPNO TOAD!